-An Incremental Purchase Scheme for newly built houses was launched in June 2010.
+An Incremental Purchase Scheme for newly built houses began in June 2010.
 This scheme allows people who qualify for social housing (including existing social housing tenants) to buy designated newly built houses from a local authority or approved housing body at a discount.
 It does not apply to apartments, flats or existing local authority houses.

 The 1995 scheme is closed for new applicants.
-If you bought a house under this scheme and want to sell the house within 20 years of the date you bought it, or before you have acquired full ownership, you must get the consent of the local authority.
+If you bought a house under this scheme and want to sell the house within 20 years of the date you bought it, or before you have acquired full ownership, you must get the agreement of the local authority.